UNESCO World Heritage in Thuringia

 Culture.
 Nature.
 History.
 Tradition.

-Places with special historical significance such as Wartburg Castle or the Bauhaus University.
+Places with special historical significance such as Wartburg Castle, the Bauhaus University or the Erfurt ensemble of synagoge, mikveh and Stone House.
 Natural landscapes worthy of protection such as the primeval forest in the Hainich.
 Valuable handicraft techniques or traditions such as blueprinting or playing skat.
 Thuringia is full of important natural and cultural treasures.

 Come with us on a journey through the World Heritage Land of Thuringia!